 When examining your client experience, think about it from their perspective.
-What are they looking for from their financial advisor?
+What are investors looking for from their financial advisors?
 Of course, they want an advisor with the knowledge, experience, and expertise to provide solid wealth planning and investment advice.
 But many clients will look to you for much more than that.

-Here are seven expectations that your clients assume you will provide for them.
+Here are seven essential components to delivering an outstanding client experience.
 How can you demonstrate your commitment to delivering each one?

 1. Clients want to be heard and understood.